pangeo-data/pangeo.io/src/community/participating.md

   - Trim the video using handbrake
   - Create a framegrab for YouTube using ffmpeg
   - Upload the video to the Pangeo YouTube channel
-    - Expand options in order to chose creative commons rather than the default YouTube license
+    - Expand options in order to choose creative commons rather than the default YouTube license
   - Ask the speaker for their slides
   - Upload the video and slides to the Pangeo Zenodo community
   - Add a link to the YouTube video and slides on the original discourse post
-- After the fall semester
+- After the fall quarter
-  - Make a archival copy of the weekly check-in notes
+  - Make an archival copy of the weekly check-in notes

 Potential gotcha's